K. M. Nanavati v. State of Maharashtra: Release

 Nanavati had moved in the same social circles as the Nehru-Gandhi family for many years.
-He had previously worked as Defence Attaché to V. K. Krishna Menon, while the latter was high commissioner to the United Kingdom, and had grown close to the Nehrus during that time.
-During the time of Nanavati's trial and sentencing, Jawaharlal Nehru was Prime Minister of India and his sister, Vijayalakshmi Pandit, was governor of Bombay state.
+He had previously worked as Defence Attaché to V. K. Krishna Menon, while the latter was High Commissioner to the United Kingdom, and had grown close to the Nehrus during that time.
+During the time of Nanavati's trial and sentencing, Jawaharlal Nehru was Prime Minister of India and his sister, Vijaya Lakshmi Pandit, was governor of Bombay state.

 All of those advantages may have, in other circumstances, availed Nanavati nothing, for a pardon might have been seen by the press and public at other times as a blatant misuse of power to help the crony of an influential political family.
-However, public opinion, in the largely conservative country, was decidedly in favour of Nanavati, seen as an upright naval officer with middle class values and a strong sense of honour.
+However, public opinion, in the largely conservative country, was decidedly in favour of Nanavati, seen as an upright naval officer with middle-class values and a strong sense of honour.
 Public opinion held the sentence of life in prison was too harsh and supported a proposal, mooted by the Blitz, to grant a pardon to the naval officer.
 The Blitz magazine played a significant part in raising public opinion in favour of Nanavati and keeping the issue alive for over three years until the pardon was granted.

 Nanavati spent 3 years in prison; it was feared that a pardon for him could elicit an angry reaction from the Sindhi community to which the Ahuja family belonged.
 At around this time, the government received an application for a pardon from Bhai Pratap, a Sindhi trader who had been a participant in the Indian independence movement, and had been convicted for misusing an import license.
 Given his freedom fighter background, and the relative insignificance of his offense, the government was inclined to pardon Bhai Pratap.
 Finally, an application seeking pardon for Nanavati was obtained even from Mamie Ahuja, sister of the deceased.
 She gave her assent for his pardon in writing.
 Vijayalakshmi Pandit, then Governor of Maharashtra, pardoned Bhai Pratap and Nanavati on the same day.

 After his release, Nanavati, his wife Sylvia and their three children emigrated to Canada and settled in Burlington, Ontario.
 Nanavati died in Canada on 24 July 2003 of undisclosed reasons.
 Sylvia moved from their long-time Burlington home to an assisted living flat in 2019.